DamSenViet/react-acnl-pattern-tool/README.md

 The qr code generator no longer probes for the `typeNumber` and uses hardcoded `typeNumbers` to reduce runtime.
 The qr code generator now only updates the qr codes that have been affected by data changes.

 ## Additional Notes

-* the [qrcode-generator](https://github.com/kazuhikoarase/qrcode-generator) library doesn't support multipart QR codes (at all), we will be using the patched version of it by Thulinma instead (included in this repository and available on the original tool)
+* the [qrcode-generator](https://github.com/kazuhikoarase/qrcode-generator) library doesn't support multipart QR codes (at all), we will be using the patched version of it by Thulinma instead available [here](https://github.com/Thulinma/ACNLPatternTool).

+* the [jsqrcode](https://github.com/LazarSoft/jsqrcode) library still has trouble recognizing the QR codes and there are still some errors to be fixed in the original library.
+We will be using Thulinma's patched version at [this fork's branch](https://github.com/Thulinma/jsqrcode/tree/finder_fix_mini)